USNS Phoenix: Assigned to the U.S. Navy

-Renamed Arizona in 1948, the cargo ship was renamed Phoenix for Navy use 20 November 1962 and classified AG–172 the same day; acquired by the Navy from the Maritime Administration 25 November 1962; assigned to the Military Sea Transportation Service (M.S.T.S.) and manned by a civil service crew in July 1963.
+Renamed Arizona in 1948, the cargo ship was renamed Phoenix for Navy use 20 November 1962 and classified AG–172 the same day; acquired by the Navy from the Maritime Administration 25 November 1962; assigned to the Military Sea Transportation Service (M.S.T.S.) and crewed by the civil service in July 1963.
 She was the lead ship of three ships in this class.

 A floating depot ship

 The special project ship, with Cheyenne (T-AG–174) and Provo (T-AG–173) was stationed in Subic Bay, Philippines as forward floating depots.
 The utility of such depots was demonstrated in 1964 by the excellent performance of these ships in Operation Quick Release.

 In 1965 Phoenix began general cargo operation under Commander, M.S.T.S. in the Far East and with a Korean crew continued this duty until 1970.

 Inactivation

 Phoenix was transferred to the U.S. Maritime Commission, and was sold 31 August 1973.
 She was scrapped in Kaohsiung in 1984.